Student loans 10 January 2023

 FAFSA Income Limits, Eligibility, And Application Guide

-What is the maximum FAFSA Income Limit in 2023?
+What is the maximum FAFSA Income Limit?

 There is information collected in the application that is used to calculate your Expected Family Contribution (EFC) and thus determine if you qualify for federal or private student aid.
 The financial aid given to a student, who has completed and submitted a FAFSA, is calculated by subtracting EFC from the total Cost of College Attendance (COA).
+In 2023-2024, if the family income is less than $29,000 per year the applicant qualifies for automatic zero EFC which means that nothing is deducted from COA and the dependent student will be able to get the maximum aid.
+However, this automatic zero EFC is unavailable to independent students applying for federal aid who do not have any dependents other than their spouse.

 Primary factors used to calculate Expected Family Contribution